jpfinley/heyfinley/_posts/2004-06-01-floppy-stereo.md

 was reduced to a few clicks.

 I missed the selection, the album art, and the dusty trays and hand-written CD-Rs.
-The absence of the compact disk reminded of another format that had recently gone away: the 3.5" floppy diskette.
+The absence of the compact disk reminded me of another format that had recently gone away: the 3.5" floppy diskette.

 ![][25]